Hawkins30/python_learning/README.md

 - Added file upload, download, and versioning using Fernet encryption.
 - Simulated a real-world secure storage and key infrastructure.

+### 🔢 Project 12: Two-Factor Authentication (2FA) System
+- Built a password + OTP-based authentication system using `pyotp`.
+- Added time-based One-Time Passwords (TOTP) for extra security.
+- Users receive a unique secret key for use with an Authenticator app.
+- Demonstrates real-world multi-step authentication workflow.

 NEXT STEPS
 ----------